lloydtwum/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script move a file from tmp
+this removes or deletes betty